Watering During the Summer Months

 The health and beauty of your lawn is just as important to us as it is to you.
 Just grab any IFA team member the next time you’re walking down the fertilizer aisle at your local IFA Country Store and we’ll be happy to help in any way we can.

-Information for this article was provided by Aaron Jaussi, Branch Manager, Provo IFA Country Store; Tina Potter, Utah Certified Nurseryman, Washington State Certified Nursery Professional (Lifetime), & Lawn & Garden Dept., Ogden IFA Country Store; and Ken Holt, Lawn & Garden Category Manager, IFA Country Store
+Information for this article was provided by Aaron Jaussi, (Former) Branch Manager, Provo IFA Country Store; Tina Potter, Utah Certified Nurseryman, Washington State Certified Nursery Professional (Lifetime), & Lawn & Garden Dept., Ogden IFA Country Store; and Ken Holt, Lawn & Garden Category Manager, IFA Country Store